 TRIPLE E AWARD CEREMONY NOV.
 8Nov.
 8-9, 2023 - Monona Terrace in Madison

 Also known as the “Triple E” award, the designation was launched by the Wisconsin Technology Council to highlight the importance of teaching and mentoring entrepreneurs.
-The selection of Kirgues and Vosseller by the 2022 conference steering committee was based on:
+The selection of the Younkles by the 2023 conference steering committee was based on:

 - Delivering outstanding quality in teaching entrepreneurship and/or mentoring entrepreneurs, in or out of the classroom